MohamedRadyA/OrdersNotificationsManagement/README.md

 ## Features

-- **Product Catalog:** Access a detailed list of all products, including information like serial number, name, category, vendor, price, and stock levels.
+- **Product Catalog**: The system hosts a comprehensive product catalog that includes detailed information such as serial number, name, category, vendor, price, and current stock levels.

-- **Customer Accounts:** Easily create accounts with customizable balance options for hassle-free online shopping.

-- **Order Flexibility:** Place orders for yourself or as gifts for friends with the option to combine products in a single transaction.

-- **Transparent Fees:** Get detailed breakdowns of service and shipping fees with every order for clear and straightforward pricing.

-- **Order Tracking:** Stay updated on your order's progress, from placement through to delivery, with comprehensive status tracking.
+- **Inventory Management**: Provides capabilities for users to access a full list of products or details about specific items.
+It includes functionalities for adding new products to the inventory and updating existing items, ensuring that stock levels are maintained accurately.

+- **Dynamic User Interaction**: The platform supports user functionalities including account registration and login.
+It also allows users to set and customize their notification preferences, choosing how they receive updates such as via email or SMS.

+- **Sophisticated Order Processing**: The system facilitates the creation of new orders, addition of products to existing orders, and even the combination of multiple orders into a single transaction.
+It provides detailed tracking of each order's progress and offers flexible management options such as the ability to cancel order placements or shipping.

+- **Real-Time Analytics**: Stakeholders have access to real-time analytics that deliver insights into the system’s performance, including data on users, products, and orders.

-- **Notification System:** Receive timely updates about your order, including confirmations, payment receipts, and shipping notifications.
+- **Notification System**: The system is equipped with a comprehensive notification mechanism that sends timely updates concerning the status of orders, including confirmations, payment receipts, and notifications of shipment.

-- **Custom Notifications:** Enjoy personalized notification messages tailored to different scenarios and preferences, ensuring relevant and engaging communication.

 ---